A review of the hot spring resort Takaragawa-Onsen in Minakami – the best onsen in Japan.

 I doubt anyone ever counted all the hot springs in Japan.
 Yet there is one thing all will agree on: there is probably not a single village in the whole country that doesn’t have at least one onsen (温泉).
 Onsen, which translates to hot water, are an inseparable part of Japan’s culture.
-No trip to Japan should thus do without immerging yourself in the steaming pools.
+No trip to Japan should thus do without immersing yourself in the steaming pools.
 I’ll show you the best onsen I ever have been to – Takaragawa-onsen near Minakami!

-My first time at Takaragawa-onsen was one and half years ago – right after a week in Tokyo.
+My first time at Takaragawa-onsen was one and a half years ago – right after a week in Tokyo.
 My reasons for my decision back then are just as valid today: The pictures I found throughout the web were very convincing, the resort is quite close to Tokyo and they have those stunning outdoor pools scatters all around the banks of a beautiful mountain stream.

 You see, there is a huge gap between the bathing preferences in Japan and the Western World.
-When we think of hot springs, huge thermal baths will come to mind, while for Japanese an onsen is more like a bath house.
+When we think of hot springs, huge thermal baths will come to mind, while for Japanese an onsen is more like a bathhouse.
 A tiny, unbearably hot pool, some basic hygienic facilities – that’s it.
-But as a tourist you will want more.
+But as a tourist, you will want more.
 And Takaragawa-onsen (click for booking opportunities) will offer you just that.
 Here is my review:

 Note: I get commissions for purchases made through links in this post.
 I had no association with the Onsen hotel whatsoever when writing this review.
 My opinions are my own, as was the money that paid for my stay.